awslabs/llrt/README.md

 Extends the HTTP request version.
 By default, only HTTP/1.1 is enabled.
 Specifying '2' will enable HTTP/1.1 and HTTP/2.

+> [!NOTE]
+> Although it is supported by the llrt_fetch crate, the http/2 feature is disabled at build time to reduce binary size.
+Regardless of the setting of this environment variable, llrt only works with http/1.1.

 ### `LLRT_LOG=[target][=][level][,...]`

 Filter the log output by target module, level, or both (using `=`).
 Log levels are case-insensitive and will also enable any higher priority logs.